sysmulch/docs/docs/research-publications.md

 ## The effects of plasma-processing conditions on the morphology of adherent human blood platelets

-**Background:** When I was a graduate student of electrical engineering in the 2000s, I joined a plasma processing laboratory and worked on a project to explore how plasma polymerization can improve the blood compatibility of biomaterial surfaces.
+**Background:** When I was a graduate student of electrical engineering in the 2000s, I joined a plasma processing laboratory and worked on a project to explore how plasma polymerization can improve the blood compatibility of surfaces.
 This work resulted in a publication in the *Journal of Applied Physics*, a leading journal in applied physics.
 I was the first author of this research article.

 [Abstract on osti.gov](https://www.osti.gov/biblio/21137234)